10 of the Best Checking Accounts Around — and Why You Should Switch

 Getting the bonus is pretty simple, compared with similar offers.
 Open a new Chase Total Checking® account* with a minimum $25, and set up direct deposit within 60 days of opening.

 Note: Keep your account open for at least six months, or you’ll lose the bonus at closing.

 The account comes with a $12 monthly service fee, but it’ll be waived if you have monthly direct deposits of $500 or more.
 If you don’t have direct deposit, you can also have the fee waived with a minimum daily balance of $1,500 (or $5,000 across multiple Chase accounts).

-The bonus offer is available in Alabama, Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, Nevada, New Hampshire, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wisconsin and West Virginia.
+This bonus offer is available in Arizona, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Kentucky, Louisiana, Michigan, New Jersey, Nevada, New York, Ohio, Oklahoma, Oregon, Texas, Utah, Washington, Wisconsin and West Virginia.

 4. TD Bank Convenience Checking Account